yinxiangshi/SMAPI/docs/mod-build-config.md

 ## Release notes
 ### Upcoming release
+* If the project contains an `assets` folder, its contents are now included in the mod automatically.
 * Dropped support for very old versions of SMAPI and Visual Studio.
+* Fixed `Newtonsoft.Json.pdb` included in release zips when Json.NET is referenced directly.

 ### 2.2
 * Added support for SMAPI 2.8+ (still compatible with earlier versions).